 I read that you can experience 4 seasons in a day; hot and humid as you begin your climb, cool and chilling as you reach the base-camp and freezing cold as you make the final assault on the summit.

 Due to the drastic increase in altitude, climbers are advised to drink lot of water to avoid altitude sickness.
 I know what altitude sickness is like firsthand.
 I had a severe migraine on my first trip to Colorado Springs (6,035 ft above sea level).
 Each time I visit Colorado Springs, I made sure to give myself a day or two to acclimatise to the high altitude.
 Yes, being well hydrated helps to prevent altitude sickness.

-Taking in all the advice other climbers suggested in their blogs, I packed my haversack with raincoat for rainy weather, t-shirt for hot humid conditions and windbreaker and thick clothings to braze the cold freezing temperatures.
-I packed energy snack bars and 2 liters of water as there will be no water or food along the way.
+Taking in all the advice other climbers suggested in their blogs, I packed my haversack with raincoat for rainy weather, t-shirt for hot humid conditions and windbreaker and thick clothing to braze the cold freezing temperatures.
+I packed energy snack bars and 2 litres of water as there will be no water or food along the way.
 When friends heard that I am going to climb Mt.
 Kinabalu, they were adding to the list of things that I should bring.

 "Make sure you bring toilet rolls", one suggested.

 "Bring a poncho.
 You don't want to be wet in the freezing cold", someone insisted.